About LocalMile

 Why are we failing on these and so many other critical elements?

 Family structure is critical to children’s health and wellbeing.
 Across every culture, children growing up with both biological parents (married or not) are significantly healthier both mentally and physically, are better socially adjusted, do better in school and have better life outcomes than children from failed families.
 And this is regardless of religion, educational attainment or income.
 What appears to be the likely reason for the latter, and overwhelmingly so, was the most surprising.
 Her pre-marital sexual activity resulting in Oxytocin derived mate pair-bonds with multiple people results in a weak pair-bond with her husband leading to a failed marriage and family.
-That is the number one determinant of whether a marriage or cohab relationship will last or not and is nearly five times as important as education, religion or any other factor.
+Quite surprisingly that appears to be the number one determinant of whether a marriage or cohab relationship will last or not and is nearly five times as important as education, religion or any other factor.

 Our poor health overall is much less surprising.
 We eat too much, we eat too much unhealthy stuff, we are too sedentary.